Alecrim/AlecrimCoreData/README.md

 for pageNumber in 0..<5 {
     println("Page: \(pageNumber)")

-    let peopleInCurrentPage = peopleInDepartments
+    // No data access is made here either. let peopleInCurrentPage = peopleInDepartments
         .skip(pageNumber * itemsPerPage)
         .take(itemsPerPage)

-    for person in peopleInCurrentPage {
+    // Now is when the data is read from persistent store. for person in peopleInCurrentPage {
         println("\(person.firstName) \(person.lastName) - \(person.department.name)")
     }